peterhinch/micropython-nano-gui/DRIVERS.md

 the `FrameBuffer` stores values in a form compatible with the hardware.
 Conversion from RGB888 to the format in the `FrameBuffer` is done by a static `rgb` method.
-In the case of a monochrome display, any color with high brightness is mapped to white with:
+In the case of a monochrome display, any color with high brightness is mapped to white with (e.g.):
 ```python
     @staticmethod
     def rgb(r, g, b):